beenza/beenza.animation/README.md

-AS3CacheAnimation Library
+BeenzaAnimation Library
 =========================

-AS3CacheAnimation is a flash library, for cache animation in MovieClip.
+BeenzaAnimation is a flash library, for cache animation in MovieClip.
-Source code is available at http://github.com/beenza/as3cacheanimation
+Source code is available at http://github.com/beenza/beenza.animation

 Usage
 =====